-Open the Win32 Imager, click the blue folder icon and navigate to the Octopi image.
-Once that is loaded, choose the micro SD drive letter from the ‘Device‘ drop down.
-After double checking that you are indeed writing the Octopi image to the correct drive, click the ‘Write‘ button.
+- Open the Win32 Imager, click the blue folder icon and navigate to the Octopi image.
+Once that is loaded, choose the micro SD drive letter from the ‘Device‘ dropdown.
+After double-checking that you are indeed writing the Octopi image to the correct drive, click the ‘Write‘ button.
 A pop-up will open, explaining some of the bad things that can happen from writing an image direct.
 Confirm it by clicking the ‘Yes‘ button.
-Now wait patiently for your image to write.
+Now, wait patiently for your image to write.

-Remove the card from your computer, insert it into the Raspberry Pi, plug in the cables and power it up.
+- Remove the card from your computer, insert it into the Raspberry Pi, plug in the cables and power it up.
 You will need the IP address that your router assigns to the OctoPi.
 This can be obtained by logging into your router and looking at the client list.
 It will show up as ‘octopi‘.
-If your network accepts the Bonjour protocol you can simply type octoprint.local in a browser and be swept away to the quick start page.
+If your network accepts the Bonjour protocol, you can type octoprint.local in a browser and be swept away to the quick start page.

-After going through the setup guide and enabling your user access control, online connectivity check, plugin blacklist, and optionally setting up your Cura 15.0.4 profile…you get to add your printer.
+- After going through the setup guide and enabling your user access control, online connectivity check, plugin blacklist, and optionally setting up your Cura 15.0.4 profile…you get to add your printer.
 Add your printer’s name, model, print bed, and other details into the different tabs and click Next.
 You are all finished configuring the web side of things!

 There are tons of other tweaks and modifications that you can do to your Octopi setup!
 I will list a few quick ones below.

 Did you know that Octopi supports plugins?
 You can manually add plugins by downloading them from the Octoprint repository and uploading the zip file.
 Or, you add plugins like a boss by downloading and adding them directly through Octopi!
 Go to the wrench icon again on the main screen and under the ‘Octoprint‘ header you will see ‘Plugin Manager‘.
 Click that.
-You will have the list of all the installed plugins on the screen and you can enable or disable them from here as well.
+You will have the list of all the installed plugins on the screen, and you can enable or disable them from here as well.
 You can click the large ‘Get More‘ button and browse through all of the plugins on the official repository.
-Any plugins that can be configured will be added to the Settings dialog under the ‘Plugins‘ header.
+Any plugins that can be configured will be added to the Settings dialogue under the ‘Plugins‘ header.